rileydev23/ecochallenge/README.md

 ![Navigation](https://github.com/rileydev23/proyecto-2-ui/blob/main/images/Navigation%20Diagram.png)

 ## 8. Wireframes

 The wireframe is a document that illustrates the overall vision of the project through the precise composition of various navigation components.
 It serves as a template for construction, facilitating the transmission of the complexity of the outcome.
 This initial step is crucial to confirm whether the product will meet expectations.

 ## 9. Mockups

+This section shows the mockups developed as a solution, for a better visualization you can visit the project in figma together with its functionalities [here](https://www.figma.com/design/i74SvlQQXVzXy1204Y0b3C/starbucks?node-id=0%3A1&t=aN5fjQuoTO1s2Wse-1).